canonical/testflinger-agent/README.rst

     device by installing (if possible) the image requested in the test job.
     If the provision_data section is missing from the job, this phase will not run.

+- **firmware_update**:

+  - This phase is run after the provision phase, and is used to perform firmware update on the device (if applicable) with the given version in the test job.
+If the firmware_update_data section is missing from the job, this phase will not run.

 - **test**: